laserpants/trombone/README.md

 ### Introduction

 Trombone is a JSON-server that facilitates RESTful single-point data access.
 Using PostgreSQL as storage backend, its purpose is to map HTTP requests to preconfigured SQL templates.
-These templates are instantiated and executed against a database, with results returned in JSON, using standard HTTP response codes.
+These templates are instantiated and executed against a database, with results returned in JSON, using standard HTTP response codes and error conventions.

 ### Hello, world!